Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Anonymous

-I want high speed trains instead, fuck this world.
+I want high speed trains instead, frick this world.

 Anonymous